Many companies are interested in adding an online component to their current safety/EHS training.

 - Allow your employees to see the training they have been assigned, including their current completion status and the assignment due date

-- Deliver SOME OF those training materials to your employees so they can complete them online (eLearning courses, plus other online training activities–such as online quizzes and checklists)
+- Deliver SOME OF those training materials to your employees so they can complete them online (online courses, plus other online training activities–such as online quizzes and checklists)

 - Automatically grant credit to employees who complete training materials that can be completed online

-- Manually grant credit to employees for completing other training materials, such as instructor-led training or field-based training, or even for completing eLearning courses in a group situation, such as projecting an eLearning course to a number of workers during a safety meeting
+- Manually grant credit to employees for completing other training materials, such as instructor-led training or field-based training, or even for completing eLearning courses in a group situation, such as projecting an online training course on a wall to a number of workers during a safety meeting

 - Store records of completed training indefinitely